-Prior to our acquisition by Mr. Allen on December 23, 1998, and our merger with Marcus Holdings on April 7, 1999, our cable systems were operated under four groups.
-Three of these groups were comprised of companies that were managed by Charter Investment prior to our acquisition by Mr. Allen and the fourth group was comprised of companies that collectively were part of Marcus Cable.
+Prior to our acquisition by Mr. Allen on December 23, 1998, and our merger with Marcus Holdings on April 7, 1999, our cable systems, excluding those cable systems acquired since January 1, 1999, were operated under four groups of companies.
+Three of these groups were comprised of companies that were managed by Charter Investment prior to our acquisition by Mr. Allen and the fourth group was comprised of companies that were subsidiaries of Marcus Cable.